Cystic Fibrosis

 Hygiene

 Family members and other close contacts can also spread infections to people with cystic fibrosis.
-Ask your healthcare provider about steps you and your family can take to prevent the spread of germs and other microbes that can cause cystic fibrosis complications.
-Your healthcare providers should also take precautions to protect you from infections when you visit.
+Ask your healthcare provider about steps you and your family can take to prevent spreading germs.
+Your healthcare provider should also take precautions to protect you from infections when you visit.

 Vaccinations